 Following the notation of Lemma~\ref{local properties}, we set $U' := \bigcup W_x$.
 Then $U'$ is an open neighbourhood of $C$, the map $\pi' := \pi|_{U'} \colon\thinspace U' \to \calO$ is a submersion, and $\tN' := \tN \cap U'$ is the set of fibrewise critical points of~$\pi'$.

-The sets $N_{U_x}$ form an open covering of $\tN'$ and each of them is a manifold, so we deduce that $\tN'$ is a manifold.
+The sets $N_{W_x}$ form an open covering of $\tN'$.
+By Lemma~\ref{local properties}, each of them is a manifold.
+We deduce that $\tN'$ is a manifold.
 Moreover, because every critical point is fibrewise critical, $N_{W_x}$ contains $W_x \cap C$; it follows that $\tN'$ contains $C$.
-The bundle $E := \ker d\pi|_{\tN'}$ is complementary to $T\tN'$ in $TM|_{\tN'}$ and satisfies Condition (1$'$) of Remark \ref{one prime}; it follows that $\tN'$ satisfies Condition (1) of Definition \ref{def:minimizing}.
-Moreover, when the compatibly fibrating neighbourhood is fibrewise orientable, the vertical tangent bundle $\ker d\pi|_{\tN'}$ is by definition orientable.
-But this bundle is isomorphic to the normal bundle to $\tN'$ in $M$, and so $\tN'$ is co-orientable.
-This completes the proof of part (a).
+For each $x \in C$, by Lemma~\ref{local properties}, and since $T_x\tN' = T_xN_{W_x}$, we have that $T_x\tN'$ is maximal among subspaces of $T_xW$ on which the Hessian of $f$ is positive semidefinite.
+Moreover, when the compatibly fibred neighbourhood is fibrewise orientable, the vertical tangent bundle $\ker d\pi|_{\tN'}$ is by definition orientable.
+But this bundle is isomorphic to the normal bundle to $\tN'$ in $W$, and so $\tN'$ is co-orientable.
+This completes the proof of part (a) of Proposition~\ref{step3}.

-Since the vertical tangent bundle $\ker d\pi |_{\tN'}$ is complementary to $T\tN'$ in $TM|_{\tN'}$, there exists an open neighbourhood $U_{\tN'}$ of $\tN'$ in $U$ and a tubular neighbourhood map
+Since the vertical tangent bundle $\ker d\pi |_{\tN'}$ is complementary to $T\tN'$ in $TW|_{\tN'}$, there exists an open neighbourhood $U_{\tN'}$ of $\tN'$ in $U'$ and a tubular neighbourhood map

 whose fibres are open subsets of the fibres of $\pi$.